 The target service group for services under this Agreement is as follows:

-Mentally Ill (MI) and Intellectually and/or Developmentally Disabled (I/DD) adults, older adults, and adolescents, as appropriate, who are residents of [INSERT] Counties or residents of other counties referred by PAYOR and approved for admission by an authorized representative of [CMHSP].
+Mentally Ill (MI) and Intellectually and/or Developmentally Disabled (I/DD) adults, older adults, and adolescents, , who meet Provider’s admission criteria, who are residents of [INSERT] Counties or residents of other counties referred by PAYOR and approved for admission by an authorized representative of [CMHSP].

 Residents of [INSERT] Counties who reside at state facilities of the MDHHS may be admitted to the PROVIDER’s inpatient unit following the screening, evaluation, referral, and approval by the PAYOR.